WRF Physics¶

 shcu_physics=2 |

-UW (Bretherton and Park) Shallow cumulus option from the CESM climate model with momentum transport |
+UW (Bretherton and Park) shallow cumulus option from the CESM climate model - includes momentum transport |

 shcu_physics=3 |

-GRIMS (Global/Regional Integrated Modeling System) scheme; represents the shallow convection process by using eddy-diffusion and the pal algorithm, and couples directly to the YSU PBL scheme |
+GRIMS (Global/Regional Integrated Modeling System) scheme; represents the shallow convection process with eddy-diffusion and the pal algorithm, and couples directly to the YSU PBL scheme |

 shcu_physics=4 |

-NSAS shallow scheme; extracted from NSAS, and should be used with KSAS deep cumulus scheme |
+NSAS shallow scheme; extracted from NSAS, and should be used with the KSAS deep cumulus scheme |

 shcu_physics=5 |

-Deng shallow scheme; only works with MYNN and MYJ PBL schemes; (available beginning in v4.1) |
+Deng shallow scheme; only works with the MYNN and MYJ PBL schemes; (available since wrfv4.1) |

 Microphysics¶